owenchokor/medgenius/README.md

-# 🏥**MEDGENIUS** : Feed Gigabytes of Clinical Guidelines for Accurate Medical Practice
+# 🏥**MEDGENIUS** : Feed Gigabytes of Clinical Guidelines to LLMs for Accurate Medical Practice

 ### - by SNUH Hackathon 🚀team 2🚀